Profund Advisors LLC Purchases 51,318 Shares of Warner Bros. Discovery, Inc. (NASDAQ:WBD)

-Profund Advisors LLC lifted its stake in Warner Bros.
-Discovery, Inc. (NASDAQ:WBD – Free Report) by 35.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 196,563 shares of the company’s stock after purchasing an additional 51,318 shares during the period.
+Profund Advisors LLC grew its position in Warner Bros.
+Discovery, Inc. (NASDAQ:WBD – Free Report) by 35.3% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 196,563 shares of the company’s stock after acquiring an additional 51,318 shares during the quarter.
 Profund Advisors LLC’s holdings in Warner Bros.
-Discovery were worth $2,135,000 at the end of the most recent quarter.
+Discovery were worth $2,135,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently made changes to their positions in the stock.
+Several other hedge funds and other institutional investors have also made changes to their positions in the company.
 State Street Corp grew its holdings in shares of Warner Bros.
 Discovery by 7.7% in the second quarter.
 State Street Corp now owns 118,339,932 shares of the company’s stock worth $1,483,983,000 after purchasing an additional 8,495,066 shares during the last quarter.
 Geode Capital Management LLC grew its holdings in shares of Warner Bros.
 Discovery by 0.5% in the second quarter.
 Geode Capital Management LLC now owns 48,652,909 shares of the company’s stock worth $608,531,000 after purchasing an additional 258,437 shares during the last quarter.
 Invesco Ltd. grew its holdings in shares of Warner Bros.
 Discovery by 16.6% in the third quarter.
 Invesco Ltd. now owns 28,184,613 shares of the company’s stock worth $306,085,000 after purchasing an additional 4,016,888 shares during the last quarter.
 Moneta Group Investment Advisors LLC grew its holdings in shares of Warner Bros.
 Discovery by 124,559.2% in the fourth quarter.
 Moneta Group Investment Advisors LLC now owns 28,075,738 shares of the company’s stock worth $266,158,000 after purchasing an additional 28,053,216 shares during the last quarter.
 Finally, Sessa Capital IM L.P. grew its holdings in shares of Warner Bros.
 Discovery by 5.4% in the fourth quarter.
 Sessa Capital IM L.P. now owns 23,450,633 shares of the company’s stock worth $222,312,000 after purchasing an additional 1,195,666 shares during the last quarter.
-58.26% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors own 58.26% of the company’s stock.

 Insider Activity at Warner Bros.
 Discovery